Let's build a race car!

 That’s what Mike, our intern brought to our shop recently.

 Last summer, Mike ran our 5 axis department.
 Mike’s a 2nd year student at the University of Pittsburgh in the engineering department.
 Mike proved himself to be a quick learner, running 5 axis mills by himself in about three weeks time; he’s cautious and aware.
 He turned out to be a capable machinist.
 Towards the end of the summer, Mike asked if he could come back during his winter break to work on a project that requires CNC machining for his race team.
 I told Mike, sure, that sounds interesting!

 Each year, selected students from Pitt’s engineering department build a miniature race car.

-Solid Model of the 2020 Pitt FSAE car.
+Solidworks Solid model of the 2020 Pitt Race Car.

 Apparently, there’s a whole world of racing that I wasn’t aware of, called Formula SAE, or FSAE, with cars built by competing engineering schools across the globe.
 It’s quite a thing that I hope to see when they race this car on a national level in Michigan this season (hopefully, covid allowing).

 The racing team is divided up, and each sub-team is responsible for a component assembly.
 Mike was building the drivetrain assembly.
 It appears that Mike is the team.
 A team of 1.

 I’m always looking for the opportunity to help young people get engaged in the trade of CNC machining.
 I look for the opportunity to share with younger machinists the things I had to learn the hard, long way: by myself, through trial and error, through machine crashes, trashed parts, and countless hours over the years.
 Back in those days, I would’ve been happy to have someone I could learn from.